 A little over a mile long and a half mile wide, Herron Island lies in Case Inlet across a narrow channel about 3 miles west of Lakebay.
 Its history comes to us in fragments.
 According to anthropologist T. T. Waterman (1885-1936), the island's name in Lushootseed, the language of the native people in south Sound, was Tsxwa'dai' (s√xwádač in today's orthography), “beach when the tide goes out,” a description that today’s island residents can appreciate.

 Lt.
-Peter Puget, who surveyed the south Sound in May 1792 during the Vancouver expedition, referred to the island as Wednesday Island in his journal, after the day he and his crew had to spend on the island to avoid a powerful storm.
-The island was resurveyed in 1841 during the U.S. Exploring Expedition under Lt.
-Charles Wilkes and was renamed after Lewis Herron, one of the expedition’s barrel makers.
+Peter Puget, who surveyed the south Sound in May 1792 on orders of Capt.
+George Vancouver during the Vancouver expedition, referred to the island as Wednesday Island in his journal, after the day he and his crew camped there overnight to avoid a powerful storm.
+That was never the island's official name.
+It does not appear on Vancouver’s charts; Vancouver named very few geographical features in that part of Washington’s inland sea.

-Søren and Anna Kielland died within a year of each other in the 1930s, and their estate sold it to Dr. H. J. Green and his wife Dorothy in 1935.
-The Beyers left the island probably around that time and spent the rest of their lives in Lakebay; they are buried in Lakebay Cemetery.
+In 1935 the island sold to Dr. H. J. Green from Seattle and his wife Dorothy; the Beyers moved off the island and spent the rest of their lives in Lakebay.
+They are buried in Lakebay Cemetery.

 The Greens never spent much time on the island, and in 1944 they ended up selling it to entrepreneur George Murphy and his wife Blanche.
 In 1947 Murphy, perhaps realizing the value of the island’s virgin timber, in turn sold it on contract to Everett Hayes, a logger from Whidbey Island.
 Murphy and Hayes quickly became embroiled in a contractual dispute and the property reverted back to Murphy.